Hand to God (play): Act 2

+Epilogue

 However, Tyrone emerges one last time from the shadows without Jason's help, now much larger and more demented looking than before.
-He mocks the audience for wanting to see him again, because that's what people want to do with the devil—you want him, and then you want him to go away.
-This resulted in humanity shifting the blame for their demons by killing the innocent, like sheep, lambs, and babies, before finally settling for killing the sweetest guy: Jesus.
-And humanity spends the last thousand years solving their problems by putting horns on them and watching their saviors burn.
-He disappears with one last warning to the audience: “The thing about a savior is you never know where to look.
+He mocks the audience for having enjoyed his presence, likening it to humanity's own feelings for the devil, which has led them to target the innocent, like sheep, lambs, babies, and eventually, Jesus, all as a way to shift the blame for their demons.
+He suggests one day a savior like Jesus will get all of humanity to cooperate, but laughs it off.
+“The thing about a savior is you never know where to look.
 Might just be the place you saw the devil before.”